Minkuss/SubsManager/README.md

-"Just a simple subscriptions manager on React + TypeScript"
+Just a simple subscriptions manager on React + TypeScript